Lan Kwai Fong: History

-Between 2011 and 2015, a massive change was underway, following Zeman's decision to replace his block in Lan Kwai Fong.
-This led to a substantial area of Lan Kwai Fong becoming a construction site.
+Between 2011 and 2015, a massive change was underway, following Zeman's decision to replace his block in Lan Kwai Fong, which led to a substantial area of Lan Kwai Fong becoming a construction site.

 Special occasions

 The crowds during special occasions such as Halloween or New Year's Eve put the place at a literal standstill with the large numbers.
 Police control is employed at such times, to manage the crowds.

 Street culture

 In recent years, street performing has become a new scene in Hong Kong's street culture.
 Some of the performers decide to set their stages at Lan Kwai Fong, usually with the medium of singing and playing guitar in an acoustic setting.